gideonmt/remycord/.github/README.md

   - [ ] rendering new/advanced markdown (headings etc)
   - [ ] better keybinding configuration
   - [ ] more default themes
+- [ ] ui improvements
+  - [ ] dms should look like a server with channels inside
+  - [ ] loading screen
+  - [ ] channels in folders and sorted how i have them set up on discord
+  - [ ] clearer base16 color usage
+  - [ ] role colors (disablable in settings)
+- [ ] better message input (multiline, history, autocomplete mentions/emojis)
+- [ ] slash commands